Possession & Distribution of Prescription Drugs in Camden County, NJ

 Prescription Drug Charges Lawyer in Cherry Hill NJ

 New Jersey law outlines offenses involving the possession, distribution, and possession with intent to distribute prescription drugs in section N.J.S.A.
 2C:35-10.5 of the New Jersey Criminal Code.
 Under this statute, offenses are classified according to the amount of units or pills involved, as well as the alleged intent (possession for personal use vs. possession with intent to distribute or distribution) of the defendant.
-The grading of prescription drug possession and distribution charges is as follows:
+While prescription drug possession can be classified as either a felony or a disorderly persons offense (e.g., a misdemeanor), prescription drug distribution is always classified as a felony if the distribution involved a sale for pecuniary gain.
+The distinction between a felony and a disorderly persons offense is important because felony-level offenses are handled in the county superior court and carry far more severe penalties than disorderly persons offenses that are handled in the local municipal court.

 - Possession of 4 or fewer units or pills is a disorderly persons offense.
 Penalties include a sentence to serve up to 6 months in the county jail and a fine of up to $1,000.